-Malta's status as a member of the European Union, as well as the adoption of the Euro as Malta's currency in 2008, have made the country a jurisdiction of choice with investors, many of whom decide to locate their businesses in Malta due to an advantageous corporation tax system.
-Benefits include the attractive tax system as well as a few other factors that come into play when owning a business or registering a company in Malta, such as:
+Malta’s status as a member of the European Union, as well as the adoption of the Euro as Malta’s currency in 2008.
+These factors have made the Malta a jurisdiction of choice with investors, many of whom decide to locate their businesses in Malta due to the advantageous corporate tax system.
+Benefits of the attractive Malta tax system as well as a few other factors that come into play when owning a business or registering a company in Malta include:

 - Malta’s state-of-the-art telecommunications infrastructure

 - support services by pro-active Maltese professionals who adopt a ‘can do’ attitude